-All the Following Examples Meet the Requirements of the HCSO
+All of the Following Examples Meet the Requirements of the HCSO:

-- Payments to a third party to provide health care services for the Covered Employee, such as payments for medical, dental, or vision insurance, or payments to a health care provider; - Payments on behalf of the Covered Employee to the City Option; - Contributions on behalf of the Covered Employee to a reimbursement program (subject to a number of complex ACA and HCSO limitations); - Payments to the Covered Employee to reimburse the employee for costs incurred in the purchase of Health Care Services; and, - Costs incurred by the employer in the direct delivery of health care services for the Covered Employee.
+- Employer payments to a third party to provide health care services for the Covered Employee, such as the employer-share of the premium for medical, dental, and/or vision coverage (including for spouse, domestic partner, children, or other dependents); - Employer HSA contributions; - Payments on behalf of the Covered Employee to the City Option; - Contributions on behalf of the Covered Employee to a reimbursement program (subject to a number of complex ACA and HCSO limitations); - Payments to the Covered Employee to reimburse the employee for costs incurred in the purchase of Health Care Services; and, - Costs incurred by the employer in the direct delivery of health care services for the Covered Employee.

-Payments made directly or indirectly for workers' compensation or Medicare benefits do not qualify as health care expenditures.
+Note: Payments made directly or indirectly for workers' compensation or Medicare benefits do not qualify as health care expenditures.